-With that being said, here are some ways to volunteer in Spain, help their community and improve your spoken Spanish fluency.
+With that being said, here are some ways to volunteer in Spain (and other Spanish speaking countries), help their community and improve your spoken Spanish fluency.

 One of the best things that has happened to me was volunteering through European Voluntary Service.
 The only regret I have is not finding about it sooner.
 In case you are not familiar with it, it is an international program that enables Europeans to volunteer abroad.
 It is completely free of charge as everything is financed by the European Commission.
 However, as a volunteer in this program, you should be trust worthy.
 You shouldn't take advantage of this opportunity, as EVS involves real work for 5 days or more a week giving you a chance to improve the local community.
 To be able to apply, you need to find your sending organization that will help you find a hosting organization (in case you still haven’t chosen your wanted program in Spain).
 Thousands of volunteers have tried this program and just like me, they would repeat it thousand more times.

 After you have decided to volunteer abroad and work on your Spanish fluency, it’s time to choose your project.
 Is it going to be a city or a village, a program about gender equality or about helping the environment?
 It depends on you and your interests, above all.
 At this moment, you could start asking around in order to find your sending organization.
 It is completely alright if you haven’t found your wanted program in Spain, because they will gladly help you and offer you the best projects in Spanish speaking countries.